paldhous/NICAR/2015/md_raw/gephi.md

 Next we will calculate some metrics for our new, filtered network.
 If we are interested in highlighting the Senators who are most bipartisan, then Betweenness centrality is a good measure -- remember that it highlights "bridging" nodes that prevent the network from breaking apart into isolated clusters.

 Select the `Statistics` tab in the main right-hand panel, and then `Edge Overview>Avg.
 Path Length>Run`.
 Click `OK` at the next dialog box, close the `Graph Distance Report`, and go to the `Data Laboratory` view.
-Notice that new columns, including `Betweenness Centrality`, have appeared in the `Edges` table:
+Notice that new columns, including `Betweenness Centrality`, have appeared in the `Nodes` table:

 ![](./img/gephi_21.jpg)